Why does COBORD focus specifically on the CIS countries and the Global South?

 Hostile Environments: Activists are often forced to operate under unfavorable social and political conditions.

-Resource Deficit: Local groups frequently have extremely limited access to funding, expert information, and advocacy tools.
+Lack of Resources: Local groups frequently have extremely limited access to funding, expert information, and advocacy tools.

 What specific challenges do your programs help address?